monolithlang/monolith/README.md

 * Easy cross platform compilation (Linux, Windows, MacOS, BSD)

 First version of Monolith plan release for February 2019.
 Right now Monolith in alpha stage.

+## Monolith solves next problems
+Monolith is similar to the memory model of Rust.
+Monolith eliminates the following memory access security issues:
+- saving the pointer after freeing memory (use-after-free)
+- dereference null pointer
+- using of uninitialized memory
+- the program attempting to free the same cell twice (double-free)
+- buffer overflow
+Monolith does not use garbage collection

 ## Compiler
 Monolith use Tiny C Compiler (TCC) as backend.<br>